servactory/servactory.com/docs/guide/attributes/internal.md

 ### Predicate methods

-Any internal attribute can be accessed as a predicate method.
+Access any internal attribute as a predicate method.

 ```ruby{8}
 # ...